- Home

 Vision Insurance

 Vision Service Plan -The City provides a paid family vision plan which covers a yearly exam per person and a portion of vision hardware (frames, lenses, and contacts) depending upon the use of accepted network providers.
+The City pays 100% of the premium for a full-time, regular employees and 100% of the premium for spouse and dependent children.

 Dental Insurance

 Washington Dental Service/DELTA is preventive, incentive-based dental coverage provided through the Association of Washington Cities, and pays as follows: 70-100% preventive, 70-100% basic, and 50% major dental to a maximum of $2000/person/year.
 Included is an orthodontic rider for children of 50% orthodontic expenses to a maximum of $1000 per child/lifetime.
-The City pays 100% of the premium for a full-time, regular employee and 80% of the premium for spouse and dependent children.
+The City pays 100% of the premium for a full-time, regular employee and 90% of the premium for spouse and dependent children.

 Basic Life Insurance and Long Term Disability (LTD)

-The City pays for a $25,000 basic group life insurance policy as well as a long-term disability policy for employees and a $10,000 life insurance policy for dependents through Standard Insurance Company.
+The City pays for a $50,000 basic group life insurance policy as well as a long-term disability policy for employees and a $10,000 life insurance policy for dependents through Standard Insurance Company.

 See below for additional life insurance information.